HL7/fhir-medmorph/input/pagecontent/background.md

 * Enabling claims data access to research and public health.
 * Changes to the EHR data capture screens and/or changes to clinical workflows.
 Providers may use their choice of apps/screens/systems to enter the data into the EHR independent of the IG.
 * Data not accessible by a FHIR API.
-* Policies and processes followed by healthcare organizations to allow data sharing,  collecting of consent, compliance with regulatory requirements are out-of-scope.
+* Policies and processes followed by healthcare organizations to allow data sharing,  collecting of consent, or compliance with regulatory requirements.
 The technical APIs to exchange required data for the use cases are in-scope as specified in the In-Scope section.

 ### Underlying Specifications

 This guide is based on the [HL7 FHIR R4]({{site.data.fhir.path}}index.html) standard, as well as [US Core IG]({{site.data.fhir.uscoreR4}}/index.html), [Bulk Data Access IG]({{site.data.fhir.bullkig}}/index.html), [SMART App Launch IG for Backend Services Authorization]({{site.data.fhir.smartapplaunch}}/backend-services.html) and the [Subscriptions R5 Backport IG]({{site.data.fhir.subscriptionsig}}/index.html) specifications.
 This MedMorph RA IG is intended to maximize the number of clinical systems that can conform to this guide as well as to allow for extensibility of system capabilities in the future.

-Implementers of the MedMorph RA IG must understand some basic information about the underlying specifications listed above prior to implementing the MedMorph RA.
+Implementers of the MedMorph RA IG must understand some basic information about the underlying specifications listed above.

 #### FHIR Resources used for MedMorph RA

-The table below identifies the specific FHIR Resources and their purposes that will be used in the MedMorph RA IG.
+The table below identifies the specific FHIR Resources and their use in the MedMorph RA IG.
 Implementers should familiarize themselves with these FHIR resources and their purposes.

 <table>